ROS Connector

 is enough for your needs.

-instance of a Duckiematrix using the ROS message duckietown_msgs/DuckiematrixLinkDescription
+A Duckietown robot can connect to an Duckiematrix entity using the ROS message duckietown_msgs/DuckiematrixLinkDescription

 .